grnet/snf-image/docs/architecture.rst

 | 1.
 Fill the newly provisioned disk with Image data
 | 2.
 Customize the Image accordingly

-For (1), snf-image can fetch the Image from a number of backends, as we describe later.
+For (1), snf-image can fetch the Image from a number of back-ends, as we describe later.
 For (2) snf-image spawns a helper VM and runs a number of configuration tasks inside the isolated environment.
 Once the last task returns successfully, the helper VM ceases and snf-image returns the newly configured disk to Ganeti.

 The whole procedure is configurable via OS interface parameters, that can be passed to snf-image from the Ganeti command line or RAPI.